pointedsphere/holdem_poker_utilities/README.md

 ## General use and compilation

-This C++ library is being written to be used as a general purpose C++ library for use with Texas HoldEm poker game analysis that can be compiled for use as a Python module.
+This C++ library is being written to be used as a general purpose C++ library for use with Texas HoldEm poker game analysis and to be compiled for use as a Python module.

-In order to compile for C++ one may run ``make`` and to compile as the python library ``holdEm`` one should run ``make python``.
+In order to compile for C++ one should run ``make``.
+To compile as the python library ``holdEm`` one should run ``make python``.

-**Note:** as this library is under active development compilation has not been checking in many different environments yet.
+**Note:** as this library is under active development compilation has not been tested in many different environments (yet).

 ### General Notes